Custom Domain Names for Apps

 You can confirm that your DNS is configured correctly with the

-$ host www.example.com www.example.com is an alias for example.herokuapp.com. ...
+$ host www.example.com www.example.com is an alias for whispering-willow-5678.herokudns.com. ...

 Depending on the DNS provider, an empty or

-@ Name value identifies the zone apex.
+@ Name value identifies the root domain.

 Wildcard domains allow you to map any and all subdomains to your app with a single record.
 A common use of a wildcard domain is with applications that use a personalized subdomain for each user or account.
 You can add a wildcard domain if you own all existing apps already using the same top-level domain (TLD).
 For example, if an app is already using

-www.example.com you must own it to add
+www.example.com, you must own it to add

-* wildcard subdomain notation:
+* wildcard subdomain notation.